-The Future of Education and Skills Education 2030 stresses the importance of being future focused in the development of curriculum for schools.
-The Social and Community Work course has a futures orientation in addressing the growing need for young people to be innovative, responsible, and aware:
+The Future of Education and Skills Education 2030 stresses the importance of being future focused in the development of curriculum for schools. gain knowledge and skills for further learning and work in a socio-economically vital and rapidly growing economic sector.
+(OECD, 2018, p.
+6) The Early Childhood Studies course has a futures orientation in addressing the growing need for young people to be innovative, responsible, and aware:

 To prepare for 2030, people should be able to think creatively, develop new products and services, new jobs, new processes and methods, new ways of thinking and living, new enterprises, new sectors, new business models and new social models.
 Increasingly, innovation springs not from individuals thinking and working alone, but through cooperation and collaboration with others to draw on existing knowledge to create new knowledge.
-The constructs that underpin the competency include adaptability, creativity, curiosity, and open-mindedness.
+The constructs that underpin the competency include adaptability, creativity, curiosity, and openmindedness.